Style Guide

 This is a blockquote.
 It even has a citation attached!

 This is the citation.
+It automatically gets an em-dash prefix!

 • prefer using italics for your inline IAL replacements, rather than code, since engines that don’t process IALs will still render this as visually distinct but not obnoxiously strange